erichround/stop_lenition/README.md

 Inputs:
 - Audio recordings in .WAV format
-- Stop tokens, each annotated by a single point in an Praat TextGrid
+- Stop tokens, each annotated by a single point in a Praat TextGrid

 Outputs:
 - CSV file of measures